cstenkamp/siddata_server_docker/doc/install.md

 ./docker_run_linux.sh
 ```

+If you're not starting this project for the first time and there is no need to re-build the containers (if you only changed code files), you can also just run `docker-compose up` instead of `docker_run_linux.sh`.

 If anything goes wrong, you may have to remove the intermediate database by running `sudo rm -rf django_data/db`.

 #### All OS